MAKING THE TURN

 Andres Villarreal

-Andres Villarreal joined Communities Unlimited (CU) in May 2024 as a Community Environmental Management Technician in West Texas.
+Andres Villarreal joined Communities Unlimited (CU) in May 2024 as a Community Infrastructure Management Technician in West Texas.
+In 2025 he was promoted to specialist.
 He provides onsite technical assistance to rural communities with water and wastewater issues and assists them with project planning, financing, and utility management and administration.
 He ensures that systems meet federal and state regulations.

-Before joining CU, Andres worked as a Field Tech for the High Plains Water District in Lubbock, Texas.
-He received a Bachelor of Science in Natural Resource Management from Texas Tech University in 2012.
-Andres lives in Lubbock.
+Andres received a Bachelor of Science in Natural Resource Management from Texas Tech University in 2012.
+He lives in Lubbock.

 Phone:(956) 479-1811